alvacat/careers-leveraging-your-network/README.md

 To a recruiter:

-* What makes a developer successful at Company X?
+* What makes a [target job title] successful at Company X?
 * What would you identify as the top three soft skills Company X values?
 * Do you have time for a 30 minute phone call so that I can learn more about this opportunity?